AkarinVS/vapoursynth-plugin/README.md

 - The `sin` operator.
 The implementation is reasonably accurate for input magnitude up to 1e5 (absolute error up to 2e-6).
 Do not pass input whose magnitude is larger than 2e5.
 - The `cos` operator.
 The implementation is reasonably accurate for input magnitude up to 1e5 (absolute error up to 2e-6).
 Do not pass input whose magnitude is larger than 2e5.
 - The `%` binary operator, which implements C `fmodf`, e.g. `trunc` can be implemented as `dup 1.0 % -`.
+- The `clip` and `clamp` operators, which clamps an input to be within a given bound. `x 16 235 clip` is equivalent to `x 16 max 235 min`.
 - The `trunc` / `round` / `floor` operators that truncates/rounds/floors to integers.
 - (\*) Arbitrarily named temporary variables (modeled after [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)))
   - Pop a value and store to variable `var`: `var!`